tanksdude/tanks-game/README.md

 * OS: Windows x64 or Linux x64
     * Mac OS dropped support for OpenGL when they switched to ARM, also I don't have a Mac to test on; if you want to try your luck, look into [ANGLE](https://en.wikipedia.org/wiki/ANGLE_(software))
     * ARM should be possible to support but I don't have an ARM device to test on, and RISC-V has extremely few consumer devices
+    * If using the pre-built Windows binaries, a CPU with SSE4.2 is required (which is satisfied by nearly 100% of CPUs in active use today)

 [Download here](https://github.com/tanksdude/tanks-game/releases) (Windows-only build; Linux has to compile from source, see below)

 ### Building (Windows)

 1. Install Visual Studio 2022
+    * Note: Compiling profiling builds requires Windows SDK >10.0.19041.0, [probably >=10.0.20348.0](https://github.com/MicrosoftDocs/sdk-api/commit/55f67ad9d9f2f863b8efd41863920707658218fb), due to not having `RelationProcessorDie` in `LOGICAL_PROCESSOR_RELATIONSHIP` from `<winnt.h>`; might be avoidable by dropping to Tracy <0.12
 1. Build ReleaseDistribution (on the solution, not project)
 1. **[Pre-compiled executables](https://github.com/tanksdude/tanks-game/releases)** are provided if this isn't an option for you